Peabody, Kansas: Roads

-In the early years of the highway before U.S. Route 50 was finalized in the 1930s, the highway was known as the New Santa Fe Trail, which entered the north side of the city on Newell Rd (later on Old Mill Rd), and exited on the south-west side on 60th Street (known as the Old Trail).
+In the early years of the highway before U.S. Route 50 was finalized in the 1930s, the highway was known as the New Santa Fe Trail, which entered the north side of the city on Newell Road (later on Old Mill Road), and exited on the south-western side on 60th Street (known as the Old Trail).
 In fall 1933, an underpass on 9th street (50S) was constructed to go under the Rock Island Railroad as part of the New Deal highway program during the Great Depression.
-Up until the late 1950s, U.S. Route 50 was split into two routes through central Kansas.
+Until the late 1950s, U.S. Route 50 was split into two routes through central Kansas.
 The routes were called 50N and 50S, and the highway through Peabody was 50S.
-From the 1930s to 1998, the highway was routed east to west through Peabody on 9th Street, then a bypass and overpass was built about 1.5 blocks north to avoid a dangerous underpass which went under the Union Pacific Railroad.
+From the 1930s to 1998, the highway was routed east to west through Peabody on 9th Street, then a bypass and overpass were built approximately 1.5 blocks north to avoid a dangerous underpass which went under the Union Pacific Railroad.

-It has been proposed, by the Kansas Department of Transportation, that U.S. Route 50 should be converted into a 4-lane expressway from Emporia to western Kansas.
+The Kansas Department of Transportation proposed that U.S. Route 50 should be converted into a four-lane expressway from Emporia to western Kansas.
 In the meantime, additional passing lanes may be added.